Max Bretos: Broadcasting career

-Bretos worked for Fox Soccer Channel/Fox Sports World (1953-2009) where he was the voice of the first English language, 24-hour international sports channel.
-While at Fox he also worked for Sky Sports in the United Kingdom (2003-2006) as well as the WWE Company in 2007.
+Bretos worked for Fox Soccer Channel/Fox Sports World (1997–2009) where he was the voice of the first English language, 24-hour international sports channel.
+While at Fox he also worked for Sky Sports in the United Kingdom (2003–2006) as well as the WWE Company in 2007.
 His broadcasting catchphrase was "Schelotto, yeah!"
 In January 2010, he resigned from FSC to take a position with ESPNews.

 Controversy

 On February 18, 2012, Bretos used the term "chink in the armor" in reference to New York Knicks point guard Jeremy Lin, an Asian, while on air as an ESPNews anchor.
 He was suspended for 30 days.
 "My wife is Asian, so I’m basically a dork," apologized Bretos on Twitter.
 Spero Dedes was another announcer who used that reference.

-Bretos, whose parents are both Cuban exiles, has been at the forefront of advancing the Latino presence at ESPN.
+Bretos, whose parents are both Cuban, has been at the forefront of advancing the Latino presence at ESPN.
 In Summer 2013, he interviewed Dodgers right fielder Yasiel Puig in both English and Spanish.
-In September 2013, he also co-hosted ESPN's Hispanic heritage special "One Nacion".
+In September 2013, he also co-hosted ESPN's Hispanic heritage special One Nacion.